dhirajthakare/DemoFacebok-App-Using-MEAN/DemoFacebook/README.md

 ```

 ##### note
-Make sure you are using Node 14.15.0 or later
+1. Make sure you are using Node 14.15.0 or later
+2. updated package which is not supported this angular version

 ## angular update from 14 to 15
 use following command